-During the clinical year of the Allergy & Immunology Fellowship, the instructional emphasis is on understanding the etiology, physiology, pathogenesis and investigative procedures of three major areas: allergic diseases, immunodeficiency and immunologic disorders.
+During the clinical year of the Allergy and Immunology Fellowship, the instructional emphasis is on understanding the etiology, physiology, pathogenesis and investigative procedures of three major areas: allergic diseases, immunodeficiency and immunological disorders.

-You will also work in the Allergic Diseases Clinical Laboratory, where specialized procedures are conducted (e.g., broncho-provocation, spirometry, immediate type hypersensitivity testing and immunotherapy).
+Fellows also work in the clinical laboratory for allergic diseases, where specialized procedures are conducted, such as bronchoprovocation, spirometry, immediate type hypersensitivity testing and immunotherapy.
 The faculty provides one-on-one supervision and teaching throughout the rotation.

-Both the internal medicine trained fellows and the pediatric trained fellows will participate in both the internal medicine and pediatric allergy clinics.
-This cross training provides clinical background to enable the graduating fellow to sit for the American Board of Allergy and Immunology examination.
+Both the internal medicine and the pediatric fellows participate in both the internal medicine and pediatric allergy clinics.
+This cross-training provides clinical background to enable the graduating fellow to sit for the American Board of Allergy and Immunology examination.

-During this fellowship you will have the opportunity for nine uninterrupted months of research.
+During this fellowship, trainees have the opportunity to engage in nine uninterrupted months of research.
 Most fellows conduct a laboratory-based project.

-Before starting your research assignment, you will interview investigators from several of Mayo Clinic's allergy and immunology laboratories to evaluate your opportunities for assisting them with their research projects.
-Many research projects are multidisciplinary, involving collaboration with clinical and basic science research colleagues in thoracic diseases, dermatology, pathology, general medicine and/or pediatrics.
-Most of our fellows complete two or more research projects during the training program, including both clinical and bench research.
+Before starting a research assignment, fellows interview investigators from several of Mayo Clinic's allergy and immunology laboratories to evaluate any opportunities for assisting them with their research projects.
+Many such projects are multidisciplinary, involving collaboration with clinical and basic science research colleagues in thoracic diseases, dermatology, pathology, general medicine and pediatrics.
+Most fellows complete two or more research projects during the training program, including both clinical and bench research.

-You will be expected to present your research at national or regional meetings and publish your results in peer-reviewed journals.
-You may use elective time to extend your research experience if you wish.
+Fellows are expected to present their research at national or regional meetings and to publish their results in peer-reviewed journals.
+Elective time may be used to extend a research experience, if desired.

 Fellows who are planning a career in clinical medicine usually choose clinical or applied research to supplement their curriculum.
 The Mayo Clinic Allergic Diseases Research Laboratory is specifically designed for conducting bench research with clinical applications in the field of allergy medicine.
 The staff in the Allergic Diseases Research Laboratory conducts studies involving human subjects.

-You will have three months of subspeciality rotations time during the fellowship, allowing you to tailor the curriculum to your specific career goals.
+Trainees have three months of subspecialty rotation time during the fellowship, which allows the curriculum to be tailored to their specific career goals.
 Each assignment may last from two to eight weeks, and each is arranged individually.
-Popular rotations include:

-You can use the three-month elective rotation to conduct laboratory-based or clinical research.
-You can take electives in allergy and immunology to supplement the cross-training experience.
+Fellows can use the three-month elective rotation to conduct laboratory-based or clinical research.
+To supplement the cross-training experience, trainees can take electives in allergy and immunology.
 Many fellows arrange additional subspecialty rotations, such as rheumatology or clinical immunology.